 Fergus Suter: The Story of Football's First Professional

-A Glasgow stonemason crossed the border in 1878 and changed football forever — the amateur era ended, the passing game began.
+A Glasgow stonemason crossed the border in 1878 and changed football forever.
+The amateur era ended, the passing game began.

 The Glasgow Stonemason

-Darwen's Historic Cup Tie (1879)
+Darwen's Historic Match (1879)

 1880: Blackburn Rovers